suphamster/lada/README.md

     ````

 6) Apply patches
     On low-end hardware running mosaic detection model could run into a timeout defined in ultralytics library and the scene would not be restored.
-The following patch increases this time limit (tested with `ultralytics==8.3.92`):
+The following patch increases this time limit:
     ```bash
     patch -u .venv/lib/python3.1[23]/site-packages/ultralytics/utils/ops.py patches/increase_mms_time_limit.patch
     ```